noahschlick/StoicChatbotAPI/README.md

-# FreeWater Chatbot RESTAPI
+# Stoic Chatbot RESTAPI

 The FreeWater Chatbot RESTAPI is a web application built with Python and Flask that provides responses to user queries about the FreeWater company.
 The api can be used in a variety of applications including discord bots and wordpress

 ## Installation

-To install the FreeWater Chatbot RESTAPI, follow these steps:
+To install the Chatbot RESTAPI, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.